YummyOreo/chat-house/README.md

 <h1 align="center">About Chat House</h1>
 <p align="center"><a href="https://github.com/OreoDivision/chat-house#about">About</a> · <a href="https://github.com/OreoDivision/chat-house#how-to-contribute">How to contribute</a> · <a href="https://github.com/OreoDivision/chat-house#how-to-run">How to run</a></p>

-# ⚠️ We are switching to TS soon ⚠️
+# ⚠️ We are switching to TS ⚠️

 ## Structure